jucian0/posts/builder-pattern.md

 4. Using the `React.useState` hook to create a state variable called `value` and a state variable called `validation` that will hold the validation messages.
 5. We have a function called `onChange` that receives an event and updates the value and the validation messages.
 6.  `onSubmit` is the function that will be called when the form is submitted.
-7. In the last part we are just returning the form template.
+7. In the last part, we are just returning the form template.

 ### Links